 The department has exceptional infrastructure, including the long-established Primary Care Clinical Trials Unit, one of the most expert CTU's for trials conducted in community settings.
-We also host the Oxford Institute for Digital Health, the Bennett Institute for Applied Data Science, the Oxford Centre for Evidence-Based Medicine; the Interdisciplinary Research in Health Sciences research group (which uses both quantitative and qualitative methods to examine the human, organisational and societal issues relating to the delivery of healthcare and the improvement of health services) and the Medical Sociology and Health Experiences Research Group (MS HERG), which undertakes qualitative research into the patient experience including the Healthtalk research programme published on www.healthtalkonline.org.
+We also host the Oxford Institute for Digital Health, the Bennett Institute for Applied Data Science, the Oxford Centre for Evidence-Based Medicine; the Interdisciplinary Research in Health Sciences research group (which uses both quantitative and qualitative methods to examine the human, organisational and societal issues relating to the delivery of healthcare and the improvement of health services) and the Medical Sociology and Health Experiences Research Group (MS&HERG), which is a centre of excellence in qualitative research methods and conducts studies of experiences of health and illness, digital health and organisation and delivery of care.
 The department is a founding member of the National Institute for Health Care Research (NIHR) School of Primary Care Research, houses both the NIHR Applied Research Collaboration (ARC), Oxford Thames Valley and the NIHR MedTech and In Vitro Diagnostics Co-operative (MIC), and leads several themes of the Oxford University Hospital and Oxford Health BRCs.
 In terms of methodologies, as well as our critical mass of social scientists and computer/information scientists, the department supports one of the largest groups of medical statisticians in medical sciences and a growing team of health economists.

 Clinicians in our department teach a number of threads in the undergraduate course in Medicine and we place students in GP practices as part of their training.
-We run a very successful, well established MSc programme in Evidence Based Health Care, and a new MSc in Translational Health Science with the Department of Continuing Education.
-In 2023 we will accept students to a new MSc in Applied Digital Health and to an MSc in Global Health Care Leadership run in partnership with the Said Business School.
+We run a very successful, well established MSc programme in Evidence Based Health Care and an MSc in Translational Health Science with the Department of Continuing Education.
+In 2023 we opened a new MSc in Applied Digital Health and an MSc in Global Health Care Leadership run in partnership with the Said Business School.

-The University of Oxford is a member of the Athena SWAN Charter to promote women in Science, Engineering, Technology and Medicine and holds an Athena SWAN Silver award at institutional level.
-The Nuffield Department of Primary Care Health Sciences holds a departmental Gold Athena SWAN award (awarded in March 2023 and the first Gold in the University of Oxford) to recognise advancement of gender equality: representation, progression and success for all.
+The University of Oxford is a member of the Athena Swan Charter to promote women in Science, Engineering, Technology and Medicine and holds an Athena Swan Silver award at institutional level.
+The Nuffield Department of Primary Care Health Sciences holds a departmental Gold Athena Swan award (awarded in March 2023 and the first Gold in the University of Oxford) to recognise advancement of gender equality: representation, progression and success for all.